bluzelle/swarmDB/README.md

 -
 - get wscat ```npm install wscat -g```
 - Go to https://etherscan.io and create an account.
 In your accout profile go to My API Keys section and create a new token, this token will be used to make calls to Ethereum Ropsten network.
-- Create environment variable named ETHERSCAN_IO_API_TOKEN with newly created key as value (there are differnt ways to do that depending on which system you are using)
+- Create environment variable named ETHERSCAN_IO_API_TOKEN with newly created key as value (there are different ways to do that depending on system you are using).

 RUNNING THE APPLICATIONS
 -